January 12, 2012 | WebMemo on Labor

 - Employers must reinstate the worker at the end of the leave and may not discipline or fire employees taking FMLA leave.

-- The Healthy Families Act (HFA) and similar legislation before Congress would require employers to provide employees with paid sick leave benefits.
-The HFA would require employers to provide at least seven days of paid sick leave.
+- The Healthy Families Act (HFA) and similar legislation before Congress would require employers to provide employees with at least seven days of paid sick leave benefits.

 - The vast majority (86 percent) of full-time workers are already provided paid leave, which they can use if they fall ill.

 - The HFA would not increase workers’ total compensation.
 Companies respond to mandated benefits by reducing cash wages.
 Mandatory sick leave requires workers to take less of their compensation as cash wages and more as time off—whether they want to or not.

 - The HFA encourages irresponsible employees to game the system and dump tasks on their co-workers while still receiving full pay because they cannot be disciplined for using their leave.

 - When a worker takes intermittent leave or takes off work without providing advance notice, employers may not be able to find a replacement worker in time.
 Instead, two-thirds of employers respond by reassigning the absent worker’s tasks to the conscientious employees still working.
 Workers who misuse sick leave thus force responsible co-workers to cope with a heavier workload.

 - Sometimes, however, jobs cannot be reassigned and replacements cannot be found on short notice.
 In these cases, the job is left undone—to the detriment of customers.
 For example, in just one month, intermittent FMLA leave use forced one Verizon office to leave over 8,900 customer calls unanswered.